Anne Jefferson: Education

 Upon graduating from Winona Senior High school, Jefferson went on to earn her B.A. in Earth and Planetary Science from Johns Hopkins University (advisor: Hope Jahren) with university and departmental honors.
 She then earned an M.S. in Water Resource Science from the University of Minnesota in 2002, and four years later completed her Ph.D. in geology from Oregon State University and wrote her dissertation on the “Hydrology and Geomorphic Evolution of Basaltic Landscapes, High Cascades, Oregon."

 Career and research

-Since 2016, Jefferson has worked as an Associate Professor and graduate studies coordinator in the Department of Geology at Kent State University, Kent, Ohio.
-Prior to that, she was an Assistant Professor in the Department of Geography and Earth Science at the University of North Carolina, in Charlotte, North Carolina.
+Since 2023, Jefferson has worked as professor at the Rubenstein School of Environment and Natural Resources at the University of Vermont.
+Prior to that, from 2016 to 2022, she was an Associate Professor and graduate studies coordinator in the Department of Geology (later Earth Sciences) at Kent State University, Kent, Ohio.
+Prior to that, she was an assistant professor in the Department of Geography and Earth Science at the University of North Carolina, in Charlotte, North Carolina.
 She was also a Postdoctoral Research Associate at Oregon State University.